openedx/open-edx-proposals/oeps/oep-0018-bp-python-dependencies.rst

   constraint has been imposed.
 If there is an issue (either in Jira or an upstream issue tracker) for resolving the problem, a link to it should be included in the comment.
-* Minimum versions should generally not be included here; ``pip-compile`` always tries to use the latest compatible version in the generated requirements files.
-If minimum versions need to be specified for use in ``setup.py``, those constraints should go in ``requirements/base.in`` as explained above.
+* Minimum versions are generally not necessary for IDAs since ``pip-compile`` always tries to use the latest compatible version in the generated requirements files; if ``make upgrade`` produces a downgrade in the compiled dependencies, it should be carefully investigated before committing.
+  For library packages, on the other hand, dependency resolution is performed outside of the library's codebase, and specifying minimum version constraints in ``base.in`` when the code depends on newer features is the only way to ensure that a version conflict is detected when the IDA's dependency resolution occurs.

-This file should be periodically reviewed to determine if some of the constraints are no longer required.
+These constraints should be periodically reviewed to determine if some of them are no longer required.

 Generate Exact Dependency Specifications
 ----------------------------------------